Is Epoxy Resin Food Safe? (Precautions and Safety Standards)

 counter top with resin surface

 Besides food safety, proper curing will make the surface heat and scratch-resistant.
-It’ll also produce maximum UV-resistant materials.
+It will also produce maximum UV-resistant materials.
+(Know more about heat-resistant epoxies here!)

 Are Food-Safe Epoxies Beautiful?